Community Worker (full-time)

 Migrant Rights Centre Ireland (MRCI) is a national organisation working to promote justice, empowerment and equality for migrants and their families.
 Advancing rights for undocumented migrants and their families is a core area of MRCI’s work and community work is our underpinning ethos and approach.
-The Justice for the Undocumented (JFU) campaign was established by MRCI over 8 years ago to highlight the situation in Ireland and support undocumented migrants to organise for change.
+The Justice for the Undocumented (JFU) campaign was established by undocumented migrants and MRCI over 8 years ago to highlight this situation in Ireland and to organise for change.
 JFU today has over 1000 members active at a number of levels.
 Over the years JFU has engaged in a range of tactics and organised numerous actions as part of a strategy to bring about change in the form of a regularisation.
 My Fair Home (MFH) is a growing network of experienced migrant homecare workers concerned with standards in care, some of whom have an undocumented status.

 Key areas of responsibility

-- Coordinate agreed actions and events with young people
+- Coordinate agreed actions and events with members

 - Work with the Community Work Coordinator to identify relevant funding opportunities and submission of grant proposals to resource project

-- Demonstrable capacity to be creative and innovative
+- Obvious capacity to be creative and innovative

 - Excellent planning and organising skills